 On the Discussion Board page, the new forum appears at the bottom of the list.

-Here are some of the ways you can control the behavior of forums in a discussion board:
+You can control the behavior of forums in a discussion board in these ways:

 You can't select some settings in combination.
 For example, if you're grading forums or threads, anonymous posts aren't allowed.
 Also, if you enable thread grading, members can't create new threads.